User guide

 Quarterly (45 minutes, last weekend of the quarter)

-- Per focus area, full Quarter Recap.
+- Per focus area, full Quarter Check-in.

 - Adjust your annual goals if Q1 numbers say you were wrong.